ifrazie/retrocomm/README.md

 - **Vite** for fast development and optimized builds
 - **TypeScript** support configured for future migration
 - **ESLint** with TypeScript rules for code quality
+- **Vitest** with React Testing Library for comprehensive test coverage
 - **Standalone application** - No backend required
 - **CSS Grid** and Flexbox for responsive layouts
 - **CSS Custom Properties** for themeable, responsive design